Cette page en français, cliquez ici.

 Workshop Two: The Possibilities for Play & Wonder in Wintertime

 In Ottawa, a collaborative approach has been selected to address the need for parenting support.
 A collaborative approach will potentially allow for improved access to services while maximizing resources in an attempt to better support families.
-The community support strategy for parents derives from a strong base of literature showing that parental involvement within the social and academic aspects of their children provides them with a better chance of future success in those areas.

 A strategy which is based in research, experience and expertise, as well as data literacy and the ability to make effective use of community data resources.
 This strategy will aim to develop a common messaging around parenting in Ottawa, and a common evaluation for the institutions and services in our community which are designed to support parents to help their children to grow up great.

 Transparent, accessible services adapted to the needs of the parents in the Ottawa community, as well as supporting resources which reflect the diversity of the parents and families in Ottawa.

 A long term strategy to which many community organizations and services are committed and engaged, which is malleable and flexible - capable of adapting to new parenting needs in Ottawa as they arise.